- Docs

 History Logging

-File actions that impact a child site, such as uploading, moving folders, deleting items, etc., could happen within the parent site (through the underscore folder) or on the child site.
-To keep things simple, each action will only be logged in one of the sites.
+File actions that impact a child site could happen within the parent site (through the underscore folder) or on the child site.
+To keep things simple, each action is logged in only the site where the user or process is authenticated.

 Actions in Underscore Folder on Parent Sites

-When parent site administrators interact with the contents of a child site using the underscore folder, those changes are not logged within the child site.
+When parent site administrators interact with the contents of a child site using the underscore folder, those changes are only captured in the parent site's logs, and they are not logged within the child site.

-Notifications or automations in the child site cannot be triggered by actions taken through the underscore folder on the parent site.
+Notifications or automations in the child site cannot be triggered by file actions taken through the underscore folder on the parent site because those actions occur within the context of the parent site.

 Actions in Child Site by Parent Site Users